shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/closed_vpc.md

 ![Create subnets](../images/spc-subnet-create.png)

-## Setup access from your site network to your AWS VPC
+## Set up access from your site network to your AWS VPC

 Options provided by AWS:
 * [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html)
 * [AWS Direct Connect](https://aws.amazon.com/directconnect/)

-{% include info title="Note" content="If Direct Connect is chosen, we recommend to test with a simpler/faster solution first to validate the setup, then to replace the solution with Direct Connect when the setup is completed." %}
+{% include info title="Note" content="If Direct Connect is chosen, we recommend testing it with a simpler/faster solution first to validate the setup.
+You can then replace that solution with Direct Connect once the setup is complete." %}